opsdroid/opsdroid/docs/maintaining/making-a-release.md

-# Making a release
+# MAKING A RELEASE:

-Occasionally the maintainers of the opsdroid project make a release, and distribute it.
+Occasionally the maintainers of the [opsdroid](https://opsdroid.dev/) project make a release, and distribute it.
 This document is the procedure they follow to do that.

 ## Background

 When releasing, there are a couple of release artifacts which are built and distributed.

-Currently opsdroid builds:
+Currently used *Popular* opsdroid builds are:

 - A Python distribution on [pypi](https://pypi.org/project/opsdroid/)
 - A Python distribution on [Conda Forge](https://github.com/conda-forge/opsdroid-feedstock)